neonatura/shioncoin/README.md

   make install
 </pre></small></i>

-The binaries can be found under src/share-coin as "shc", "usde", and "shcoind".
+The binaries can be found under src/share-coin as "shc" and "shcoind".
 Performing a 'make install' will install these programs into the bin and sbin directories respectively.
-The "shc" and "usde" programs must be ran as the same user as the "shcoind" daemon.
-The daemons supplied with the share library suite (shared, shlogd, shfsyncd) and base libraries can be installed by running 'make install' in the libshare directory built from the instructions above.
+The "shc" client program must be ran on the same machine as the "shcoind" daemon.

 When installed on a unix-like systems that supports the traditional /etc/init.d/rc.d/ hierarchy a 'shcoind' daemon will be registered with the system to load upon startup as the root user.
 Note: The client utility programs "shc" must be ran as the same user as the 'shcoind' daemon.

 The shcoind daemon and client programs store data in the "/var/lib/share/blockchain/" directory on linux and the "%APPDATA%\share\blockchain\" directory on windows.
-These programs will not [automatically] attempt to read the contents of the traditional currency hierarchy (i.e. "~/.usde/") used by many other coins.
+These programs will not [automatically] attempt to read the contents of the traditional currency hierarchy (i.e. "~/.shc/") used by many other coins.
 Commands are provided in order to import or export in either a legacy and/or optimized manner for the entire block-chain, wallet transactions, and network peer addresses.
 No RPC access is permitted except via the local machine and only with the automatically generated rpc credentials (see "rpc.dat" file).

 <h3>Features</h3>